MarcusBloomfield/MarcusBloomfield/README.md

 - `Hardship-Town-Survival` – A survival town-builder written in Unity (C#)
 - `MiniGame` – Built in C++ with Raylib, a minimal arcade-style game
-- `Depths` – An atmospheric Python project exploring deeper systems
+- `Depths` – An atmospheric Python project exploring the deep ocean in a submarine
 - `MarcusEngine` – A C++ custom game engine for learning and experimentation
 - `PROJECT-ZETA` – A GDScript-powered prototype
 - `AutoResumeApply` – Automates resume submissions with HTML-based templates